warizz/me/apps/warizzyutanan/posts/2025-0209-docker-and-kubernetes-the-complete-guide.md

 ---

 ## Summary

-**Container**: A lightweight software package that runs consistently across environments.
+- Container: A lightweight software package that runs consistently across environments.
 This course explains what it is and how it works.

-**Docker Compose**: A tool for defining and running multi-container Docker apps.
+- Docker Compose: A tool for defining and running multi-container Docker apps.
 I learned and understood the usage of volumes here.

-**Kubernetes (K8s)**: An orchestration system for managing containers in production.
+- Kubernetes (K8s): An orchestration system for managing containers in production.
 I learned that it is used for deployment.

-**Helm**: A package manager for Kubernetes, simplifying deployment.
+- Helm: A package manager for Kubernetes, simplifying deployment.

-**Skaffold**: A tool for automating local Kubernetes development.
+- Skaffold: A tool for automating local Kubernetes development.